andepraveenofficial/TargetInterview/03 Theory/02 Server/01 Python/Python.md

 ```

+##### Abstraction
+In python, Abstraction is defined as a process of handling complexity by hiding unnecessary information from the user.

+__For example__ :  When we use the TV remote to increase the volume.
+We don't know how pressing a key increases the volume of the TV.

 ##### Polymorphism
-Polymorphism contains two words "poly" and "morphs".
+Polymorphism contains two words __poly__ and __morphs__.
 Poly means many, and morph means shape.
 By polymorphism, we understand that one task can be performed in different ways.
 The word polymorphism means having many forms.

 ![Polymorphism](./Assets/05_OPPs/polymorphism.jpg)